-The second stanza brings us to "the time of faith," and this is the entire life of any man.
-The moment you place your faith in Jesus Christ you are saved.
-It is an important moment, but we should not be majoring upon our birthday.
-Unfortunately, there is today a neglecting of the life of faith.
+"The time of faith" is the entire life of any believer.
+The moment you place your faith in Jesus Christ, you are saved.
+It's an important moment, but we shouldn't fix on our birthday.
+Unfortunately, it's too common to neglect the life of faith.
 It is one thing to be born; it is another thing to live.
-And it is the life of faith that counts.
+And it's the life of faith that counts.
 So David is talking about "the time of faith."

-When is the time of faith?
-Is it on a sunny day when there is not a cloud in your sky?
-Is it a time when everything is going exactly right, with nothing to mar your outlook?
-David's answer is that the best time to trust God is at the crisis moment of your life - "My soul, wait in silence for God only, for my hope is from Him" (Psalm 62:5 NASB).
+Is the time of faith only on a sunny day when there's not a cloud in your sky?
+Is it when everything is going exactly right, with nothing to mar your outlook?
+David's answer is that the best time to trust God is at the crisis moment of your life-"My soul, wait in silence for God only, for my hope is from Him" (Psalm 62:5 NASB).
 This is a Bible definition of prayer, by the way.

-I once had a little card sent to me bearing this message: "True prayer is the Holy Spirit speaking in the believer, through the Son, to the Father."
-That is prayer; it is real prayer.
+I once had a little card sent to me bearing this message, "True prayer is the Holy Spirit speaking in the believer, through the Son, to the Father."
+That is real prayer.
 "My hope is from Him."
-David said that he was not making some wild prayer, some audacious statement - that he was not demanding that God do anything; instead David avowed, "My hope is from Him."
-David expected God to put into his heart the thing that He wanted done; therefore, he would be praying for the thing that was best.
+David wasn't making a wild prayer, some audacious statement-he wasn't demanding God do anything.
+Instead, David avowed, "My hope is from Him."
+He expected God to put into his heart the thing He wanted done; therefore, he would be praying for the thing that was best.

-We wonder again if some pious people around David might not have suggested to him that he was in such a tight place that they should have a prayer meeting.
-To this David would have said to them that his whole life was a life of prayer, "My hope is from Him."
+We could wonder if some pious person around David might have suggested to him that, considering they were in a pretty tight place, it might be a good time to have a prayer meeting.
+To this David would surely have responded that his whole life was a prayer-"My hope is from Him."
 Here is an illustration of what Paul had in mind when he said, "Pray without ceasing" (1 Thessalonians 5:17).
-Now by this Paul did not mean that you are to get on your knees and remain there twenty-four hours a day.
-But Paul did mean for you to get on your knees and pray and then live in the expectation of that prayer for twenty-four hours every day.
-So David did not call a prayer meeting.
-In fact, the amazing thing is that this psalm has no prayer in it at all.
-But we find that the entire psalm is in the atmosphere of prayer.
+Paul didn't mean you're to get on your knees and remain there 24 hours a day.
+But he did mean for you to get on your knees and pray, and then live in the expectation of that prayer for 24 hours every day.
+So, David did not call a prayer meeting.
+Amazingly this psalm has no prayer in it at all, but the entire psalm is in the atmosphere of prayer.
 David was a man so committed to God that his life and actions were that of prayer.

-Now we see this old king going out of Jerusalem; we hear him weeping.
+As we watch the old king going out of Jerusalem, we hear him weeping.
 But these exterior things fade away when we glimpse the depths of his heart, for he was a man who was committed to God, and he would go with God regardless of what the outcome might be.
 Other men would have become bitter, but not David.
 He was saying something here that is tremendous:

 My soul, wait in silence for God only, for my hope is from Him.
-He only is my rock and my salvation, my stronghold; I shall not be shaken.
-(Psalm 62:5, 6 NASB)
+He only is my rock and my salvation, my stronghold; I shall not be shaken. -Psalm 62:5, 6 NASB

-"He only is my rock."
-That is the central truth of the psalm, and that is the central truth of David's life.
-That is the dynamo that ran his life.
-That is the thing that caused him to stand head and shoulders above other men on the horizon of history.
-It has caused him to cast a long shadow down the corridor of time.
+"He only is my rock" is the central truth of the psalm and the central truth of David's life-it's the dynamo that ran his life.
+This truth caused him to stand head and shoulders above other men on the horizon of history and cast a long shadow down the corridor of time.